University of Pennsylvania: Alumni

-Penn alumni or faculty also include three United States Supreme Court justices (William J. Brennan, Owen J. Roberts, and James Wilson) and four Supreme Court justices of foreign nations, (including Ronald Wilson of the High Court of Australia, Ayala Procaccia of the Israel Supreme Court, Yvonne Mokgoro, former justice of the Constitutional Court of South Africa, and Irish Court of Appeal justice Gerard Hogan).
+In 1952, in the presence of then-Penn president Harold Stassen, Penn installed the War Memorial Flagpole (also known as the All Wars Memorial to Penn Alumni), honoring Penn faculty, students, and alumni who died in military service.

+Penn alumni have won 53 Tony Awards, 17 Grammy Awards, 25 Emmy Awards, 13 Oscars, and 1 EGOT (John Legend).

 Penn alumni in business, finance and investment banking include Warren Buffett (Note: Buffett studied at Penn for two years before he transferred to the University of Nebraska.)
-(CEO of Berkshire Hathaway), Elon Musk (CEO of Tesla, cofounder of OpenAI and Neuralink, founder of SpaceX, The Boring Company and xAI), and Sundar Pichai (CEO of Alphabet and Google).
+(CEO of Berkshire Hathaway), Charles Butt (chairman and CEO of H-E-B), Richard Bloch (co-founder of H&R Block), Josh Harris (co-founder of Apollo Global Management), Leonard Lauder (Chairman & CEO of The Estée Lauder Companies), Elon Musk (CEO of Tesla, cofounder of OpenAI and Neuralink, founder of SpaceX, The Boring Company and xAI), Edmund T. Pratt Jr. (Chairman & CEO of Pfizer), and Sundar Pichai (CEO of Alphabet and Google).

-Penn alumni have won 53 Tony Awards, 17 Grammy Awards, 25 Emmy Awards, 13 Oscars, and 1 EGOT (John Legend).
-(Note: See List of University of Pennsylvania people 'Arts, media, and entertainment' section for list of Penn alumni who earned Emmy, Grammy, Oscar, and Tony award winners, replete with hyperlinks.)

-In the military, Penn alumni include Samuel Nicholas, "founder" of United States Marine Corps and William A. Newell, whose congressional action formed a predecessor to the current United States Coast Guard.
-Two Penn alumni have been NASA astronauts, and five Penn alumni have been awarded the Medal of Honor.
+In the military, Penn alumni include Samuel Nicholas, founder of the United States Marine Corps, and William A. Newell, whose congressional action led to the formation of a predecessor to the current United States Coast Guard.
+Two Penn alumni have been NASA astronauts, and six Penn alumni have received the Medal of Honor.

-In 1952, in presence of then Penn President Harold Stassen Penn installed (near corner of 33rd Street and Smith Walk) "War Memorial Flagpole" (aka "All Wars Memorial to Penn Alumni"), which honors Penn faculty, students, and alumni who died in military service.

-At least 43 different Penn alumni have earned 81 Olympic medals (26 gold).
-(Note: See list of University of Pennsylvania people athletics section for list of Penn Olympic medal winners, replete with hyperlinks.)

-Penn's alumni also include poets Ezra Pound and William Carlos Williams, civil rights leader Martin Luther King, Jr., linguist and political theorist Noam Chomsky, architect Louis Kahn, cartoonist Charles Addams, actresses Candice Bergen and Elizabeth Banks, murder suspect Luigi Mangione, and educator Alice West Fleet, one of the first black women to obtain a master’s degree in the university.
+Penn's alumni also include poets Ezra Pound and William Carlos Williams, civil rights leader Martin Luther King, Jr., linguist and political theorist Noam Chomsky, athletes Jerome Allen, Chuck Bednarik, Mark DeRosa, Doug Glanville, and Justin Watson, businesspeople Steve Cohen, J. D. Power III, Donald Trump Jr., Ivanka Trump and George Herbert Walker IV, journalists Max Blumenthal, Nancy Cordes, Jeffrey Goldberg, Andrea Mitchell and Ashley Parker, architect Louis Kahn, cartoonist Charles Addams, television personality Maury Povich, actors and actresses Candice Bergen, Elizabeth Banks, Bruce Dern, Melissa Fitzgerald, James McDaniel, Becki Newton and Noah Schnapp, and suspect in the killing of UnitedHealthcare CEO Brian Thompson, Luigi Mangione.

+Faculty

+Before becoming president of the United States, Joe Biden was a Benjamin Franklin Presidential Practice Professor at the University of Pennsylvania, where he led the Penn Biden Center for Diplomacy and Global Engagement, a center focused on diplomacy, foreign policy, and national security.

 Alumni organizations

-Penn has over 120 international alumni clubs in 52 countries and 37 states, which offer opportunities for alumni to reconnect, participate in events, and work on collaborative initiatives.
-In addition, in 1989, Penn bought a 14-story clubhouse building (purpose-built for Yale Club) in New York City from Touro College for to house Penn's largest alumni chapter.
-After raising a separate (including + donations each from such alumni as Estee Lauder heirs Leonard Lauder and Ronald Lauder, Saul Steinberg, Michael Milken, Donald Trump, and Ronald Perelman) and two years of renovation, the Penn Club of New York moved to its current location at 30 West 44th Street on NYC's Clubhouse Row.
+Penn has more than 120 international alumni clubs in 52 countries and 37 states.
+In 1989, Penn purchased a 14-story clubhouse in New York City—originally purpose-built for the Yale Club—from Touro College for to house Penn's largest alumni chapter.
+After raising an additional and undertaking two years of renovation, the Penn Club of New York opened at its current location at 30 West 44th Street.